 And you don’t have to have any special tools to make these Cookie Dough Macarons, not really.
 But one thing that’s a total must is the food scale–no just for cookie dough macarons, but for ANY french macaron cookie-making adventure.

 Yeah, I didn’t have one, either, until I started making macarons–then I found out that I really had to have one in order to get the cookies to work right.
-So I snagged this really simple, flat digital scale–it’s easy to use and I like it, so there’s that.
+So I snagged this really simple, flat digital scale (paid link)–it’s easy to use and I like it, so there’s that.

 So, no real tools, just a couple of thing and it really is simple to whip up a big batch of Cookie Dough Macarons.